LachlanNXT/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+NOTE: Functions for this are implemented, but not used.
+Based on reviewer advice, I changed my binary image to use a HSV yellow selector and an RGB white selector as found in "Alternative binary image functions" in the notebook.

 I used a combination of:
 * Applying Sobel thresholding in x